In this post, you’ll learn some great benefits of walking for your well being!

 The Benefits of Walking: It’s Good For Your Physical and Mental Well Being!

 First, let me tell you a quick little story.

-I went, with a friend, to support her in getting a cortisone injection in one of her knees because she was experiencing a lot of pain.
+Recently, I went with a friend to support her while getting a cortisone injection in one of her knees because she was experiencing a lot of pain.